books The Ultimate Guide to Jira Backlog Grooming. Get your free ebook >

 Kanban boards allow for visual project workflow monitoring.

-Jira report gives you a way to monitor projects and review project execution.
+Jira reports give you a way to monitor projects and review project execution.
 There are countless report formats available in Jira.
 But before you start churning out reports, first establish the reason behind your reporting.

 Are you trying to measure the productivity of the project process objectively?
 Then Velocity and Sprint Burndown reports are suitable.

 But if you want to assess the quality of the project deliverables themselves, opt for reports like the Net Promoter Score.
-Check out the link below for a detailed explanation of each type of Jira report.
+Check out this article for a detailed explanation of each type of Jira report.

 Take it to the Next Level with Jira Gantt Charts

-However efficient Jira project management may be, it still lacks the in-depth project visualization and task interdependence features typically associated with Gantt charts.
+Jira project management is undeniably useful for teams but at the end of the day, it’ll always lack the in-depth project visualization and task interdependence features typically associated with Gantt charts.

 Break Down Complex Projects into Hierarchical Tasks